MCUdude/MiniCore/README.md

 <b>*</b> ATmega328PB has 9 PWM pins

 ## Why add Arduino support for these microcontrollers?
 * They are all Arduino UNO compatible (drop-in replacement)
 * They're extremely popular and used in almost every Arduino project out there
 * They're cheap (some can be bought for less than a dollar at AliExpress and Ebay)
-* They come in both DIP and TQFP packages
+* They come in both DIP, TQFP and QFN packages
 * You can now choose the suited microcontroller for your project.
 No need to go for overkill!